 ‘Any human being would kill this man instantly.
 This is your chance to prove how human you truly are.’

 A tear, an actual tear, trickled down my face.

-At that, I grabbed him and plunged the syringe into his vein.
+At that, I grabbed Arthur and plunged the syringe into his vein.
 He fell to the floor.

 I killed him.
-I killed him and the Doctor didn’t even ask me too.
+I killed him and the Doctor didn’t even ask me to.

 Arthur had on him the keys to the Doctor’s shackles, as well as more syringes.
 After I freed the Doctor, I took one of these syringes to use on myself.

 He may hiss and eat mice,

 But he’s not at all mean,

 We watch nail-biting dramas,